Parijat1072005/Quantum-Machine-Learning-Classifiers/README.md

-Put the csv files in it.
+Put the csv files in it, you can find it in the initial project release.